 - Experience With Authorities: From curious military checks to dubious police pullovers, we know how to deal with authority figures on the road.

-If you’re ready to continue reading, let’s get to it!
+If youโre ready to continue reading, letโs get to it!

 No matter what interests you about traveling, there is a Mexico road trip just for you.

-With its extensive jungles, stunning cenotes, and “photoshopped blue” waterfalls, Mexico has got you covered.
+Do you love natural wildlife and jaw-dropping scenery?
+With its extensive jungles, stunning cenotes, and โphotoshopped blueโ waterfalls, Mexico has got you covered.

+Fancy yourself a beach person?
 Mexico has lots of those, too.
-From casual beach vibes, to some of the best surf spots in the world, to beaches so isolated and unrestricted you can literally park your vehicle anywhere you want, right on the sand.
+From casual beach vibes to some of the best surf spots in the world, to beaches so isolated and unrestricted you can park your vehicle anywhere, right on the sand.

+Perhaps youโre a culture and architecture buff?
 Admire stunning Spanish colonial cities and churches and explore endless Mayan and Aztec ruins.

+Or maybe youโre just on the hunt for Mexicoโs best tacos?
 Then good luck!
 Because there are so many different types of delicious tacos all over Mexico.
 Carnitas tacos, al pastor tacos, barbacoa tacos from Oaxaca, and tacos you may have never seen before in Merida, Yucatan.

 Driving In Mexico: What You Need To Know